 RAPID INSERTION FORCES TROOPERS

 The branch known as Sentinel is comprised of both air, ground, and space forces for the purpose of primary planetary defense, stabilization, and support of Marine forces in planetary assault.
 Some planets, chief among them Selene, also operate waterborne Naval forces in support of Oceanic trade.
 While there is federal governance over Sentinel to ensure proper distribution of forces, most planetary commanders have relatively independent control.
+Sentinel is the closest to a “standing army,” type of organization left within the Threshold.
+Unlike the Commonwealth Guard, Sentinel units are often comprised of groups across the nation.

 The Battleguard is a combat-capable reserve military unit capable of in-atmosphere planetary defense.
 Each planet organizes it’s own Battleguard, which is meant to be the secondary set of defensive forces, following the federal Marines and Sentinel forces.
 Battleguard members are not considered Active Duty military and may not be deployed outside of their home-planet except in times of war, planetary crisis, or natural disaster.
 Battleguard units are usually comprised of volunteers with minimal training, who need not have done military service during their Compulsory Service Period.
 Many reserve units exist for the primary goal of being able to train and arm Field Partisans in time of war.
 Members must serve in a military capacity a minimum of 20 days per year, to include at least five days of training and one day for an annual fitness exam.